 Baby Led Weaning Breakfast Ideas For 9 Month Old

-- Simple BLW pancakes served with cut up strawberries and some yogurt
+1. Simple BLW pancakes served with cut up cherries and smushed blueberries

-- Omelette strips with avocado and smushed berries
+6. Omelette strips with avocado and steamed apple half

 Baby Led Weaning Lunch Ideas for 9 Month Old